the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 </div>

-Like the overall poverty rate, the child poverty rate in New Orleans decreased between 1999 and 2018.
-In Jefferson Parish, the child poverty rate jumped from 20 percent in 1999 to 22 percent in 2019 — greatly surpassing the U.S. child poverty rate, which rose from 17 to 17 percent between 1999 and 2019.
+Like the overall poverty rate, the child poverty rate in New Orleans decreased between 1999 and 2019.
+In Jefferson Parish, the child poverty rate jumped from 20 percent in 1999 to 22 percent in 2019 — greatly surpassing the U.S. child poverty rate, which is the same in 1999 and 2019.

 <img src="http://www.datacenterresearch.org/a/wp-content/uploads/2020/10/childpov-1.png" style="display: block; margin: auto;" />